louiscb/Operating-Systems/processes/README.md

 `zombie.c` - Shows what a zombie process is

+### Questions

+- Where do we store return addresses?

+- Library procedures vs system calls?

 ## Info

+Previous stack base pointer (EBP) is stored on stack

 A process is the major OS abstraction of a running program.